eliffkkurt/Data_Science_Projects/README.md

 I created a notebook where I explain step by step what the bootstrap is and I performed bootstrapping operations using scikit-learn library on [Advertising.csv](https://www.kaggle.com/ashydv/advertising-dataset) dataset.

+### Chapter 6
+**ISLR - Chapter 6 - 6.4 Considerations in High Dimensions**

+I created a presentation in which I explain the considerations in high dimensional datasets.